jsduenass/Google_IT_support/content/software-development.md

 ## source of error checklist
 * Poor Specification: it is no clearly define what the program should do. how does this relate with machine learning where the problem by is not well defined?
+* Incomplete programs
+* Unexpected input
+* Unexpected state
+* Logic erros

+> A program consists of several separately compiled parts, called _translation units_.
+Every function in a pogram must be declared with exactly the same type in  every translation unit in which it is used. error check to approaches error check in the function and error check in the caller when the function is not accesible, like for example it being part of a library

+__containers:__ "collection of data"

 [An Overview of the C++ Programming Language](https://www.stroustrup.com/crc.pdf)